 - All students shall be immunized against polio, measles-mumps-rubella (MMR) diphtheria, pertussis tetanus (DTaP), hepatitis B, and varicella (chicken pox).
 Student's with a documented history of the varicella (chicken pox) disease are not required to receive the varicella vaccine.
-This policy applies to students who currently attend school in the District and those eligible to attend. - A student who has not completed the required immunization will not be admitted to school. - Students may receive the Haemophilus Influenzae vaccine during school hours for free.
-Parents/Guardians MUST provide consent.
-Parents/guardians should contact their child's school to determine when the flu vaccine will be offered at their child's school.
+This policy applies to students who currently attend school in the District and those eligible to attend. - A student who has not completed the required immunization will not be admitted to school. - The Centers for Disease Control (CDC) also recommends students should receive an annual flu vaccine by the end of October, and all eligible students 12 years and older receive the COVID-19 vaccine to help protect against the virus.